 Part of schedule A Relating to Code of Governance reference Summary of requirement 14.
 2: Disclose Board B.6.2 Where there has been external evaluation of the board and/or governance of the trust, the external facilitator should be identified in the annual report and a statement made as to whether they have any other connection to the trust.
-Not a pplicable.
+Not ap oplicable.
 15. 2: Disclose Board C.1.1 The directors should explain in the annual report their responsibility for preparing the annual report and accounts, and state that they consider the annual report and accounts, taken as a whole, are fair, balanced and understandable and provide the information necessary for patients, regulators and other stakeholders to assess the NHS foundation trust's performance, business model and strategy.
 Directors should also explain their approach to quality governance in the Annual Governance Statement (within the annual report).
-See also ARM paragraph 7.98. nhanced quality go tion 3.7. overnance reporting' at section 3.1 and th ne annual governance statement section entitled 'annual quality report' 16.
+Soo '01 phancod quality gove rnance reporting, at section 2.1 and the See also ARM paragraph 7.98. e annual governance statement section entitled 'annual quality report' tion 3.7. mance reporting at section 5.1 and the e annual governance statement section entitled annual quality report 16.
 2: Disclose Board C.2.1 The annual report should contain a statement that the board has conducted a review of the effectiveness of its system of internal controls.
-See ai nnual governance statement section entitl ed 'review of effec ctiveness' at section 3.7.
+See ar nual governance stat tement section entitle ed 'review of effect iveness' at section 3.7.
 17. 2: Disclose Audit committee, control environment C.2.2 A trust should disclose in the annual report: (a) if it has an internal audit function, how the function is structured and what role it performs; or (b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its risk management and internal control processes.
-The p mana • fina urpose of internal gement, internal controls and ancial systems and audit is to provide the t ontrol and governance control; rust board, via the arrangements.
-The zars Public Sector Internal Audit Limited; a subsidiary of Mazars LLP. audit committee, with an independent and objective opinion on risk e scope of coverage in 2015/16 included: - and payment of and/o - - ology and information governance; and ework, risk manageme 18.
-2: Disclose Audit committee, council of governors C.3.5 If the council of governors does not accept the audit committee's recommendation on the appointment, reappointment or removal of an external auditor, the board of directors should include in the annual report a statement from the audit committee explaining the recommendation and should set out reasons why the council of governors has taken a

-Not applicable in 2015/16.
+The pu urpose of internal aud dit is to provide the tr ust board, via the a ars Public Sector Internal Audit Limited; a subsidiary of Mazars LLP. audit committee, with an independent and objective opinion on risk scope of coverage in 2015/16 included: • fina ncial systems and cor ntrol; uitment, retention ar ' ' • - ogy and information governance; and • boa rd assurance framew ork, risk managemer it and governance o 18.
+2: Disclose Audit committee, council of governors C.3.5 If the council of governors does not accept the audit committee's recommendation on the appointment, reappointment or removal of an external auditor, the board of directors should include in the annual report a statement from the audit committee explaining the recommendation and should set out reasons why the council of governors has taken a different position.
+Not ap oplicable in 2015/16.